 We also shared a rather fantastic 'outdoor' shower with views of palm trees and rainforest greenery and a huge, luxurious head, drenching us with delicious, pure water straight from the Never Never Creek – don't you love the names!
 We played in the surf at beaches along the coast, sunbaked on the sand, walked along country roads between large, beautiful properties (many, amazingly, with acres of mowed lawns...), drank fresh water from the creek, admired the Bellinger River, ate out at local restaurants, and stayed cosily inside during days of torrential rain.

 And we had the unexpected privilege of meeting famous Australian pianist, David Helfgott, who spontaneously turned up to visit us on the property where we were staying and gave us an impromptu performance (talking and playing simultaneously and rapidly), as well as lots of warm hugs and an outpouring of information, wisdom and madness!
 David was portrayed brilliantly by Geoffrey Rush in the film 'Shine'; on the evening after his surprise visit Derek and I and our daughters cuddled up on the bed and watched it together.
-It's quite extraordinary to see a movie about someone only hours after you have met them - especially someone as complex, intense and 'talented' as David Helfgott.
-(I put talent in quotes for a reason - explained in my writing course that hopefully will soon be available as a book and ecourse.)
+It's quite extraordinary to see a movie about someone only hours after you have met them – especially someone as complex, intense and 'talented' as David Helfgott.
+(I put talent in quotes for a reason – explained in my writing course that is now available as an e-course: 'Writing (& life) Mastery'.)

 Our daughters drove much of the way there and back (on their Ls, happily accruing hours in their log books) – that was an adventure in itself!
 We now feel relaxed, renewed and ready for the next stage in the adventure.
 I'm aware that I'm due for another level of introspection and direction-clarification as I spent over an hour yesterday getting lost locally...